gopro2027/ArduinoAirSuspensionController/README.md

 # ArduinoAirSuspensionController
 Air Suspension Controller

+**Important Info To Potential Creators:** <br>
-**Important Info:** We are wokring on a new board that will use a more powerful esp32.
+We are working on a new board that will use the more powerful esp32.
 It will use roughly the same components but with an esp32 instead of an arduino nano.
 If you plan to build this project, you may want to consult with us personally and wait until the esp32 version is out.
 Although the nano version does work fine, it is at it's limit of functionality without sacrificing features, so we decided it is best to switch to an esp32.
+I also hope to create an instructional build video for when the esp32 is ready.<br>
+Possible new features that are waiting for the esp32 include but are not limited to: security lockdown mode, more advanced pressure calculations, faster processing speed, better bluetooth connectivity/reliability (add error detection), height sensor mode rather than pressure sensor, the list can go on

-**Overview:**
+**Overview:** <br>
 This is intended as a DIY replacement for products such as Airlift 3P ($1500) or Airtek Stage 2+ ($1000) with a build cost of roughly $500.
 Combined with the customizability of open sourced code, I hope this is a tempting option for some DIY-ers out there.
 This github repo includes an android app and arduino code along with some 3d printable files and a PCB.
 The PCB is pre-made and ready for upload in JLCPCB to order and should hopefully make the electrinics/soldering learning curve a lot smaller for the average diy-er, as compared to having to solder every wire by scratch according to a diagram.
 This was designed as an upgrade from airtekk stage 1, which is just bags, tank, compressor, tubing and fittings, guages and manual paddle switches.
 So that is what you would need already prior to creating this, similarly to what you would need for one of the on-the-shelf manifolds listed above.

-**Parts list (screenshots in images folder):**
+**Parts list (screenshots in images folder):** <br>
 Generic ebay manifold - $100 version wires only https://www.ebay.com/itm/324238773355<br>
 Arduino nano (offbrand old bootloader works fine, many places to obtain)<br>
 HC-06 Bluetooth https://www.amazon.com/gp/product/B074J5WMH1<br>